chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/08-Iterators-And-Generators.md

 ["format", "print"]
 ```

-Arrays and sets return their values by default, while maps return the same array format that can be passed into the `Map` constructor.
-Weak sets and weak maps, on the other hand, do not have built-in iterators.
-Managing weak references means there's no way to know exactly how many values are in these collections, which also means there's no way to iterate over them.
+<u>**Arrays and sets return their values by default, while maps return the same array format that can be passed into the `Map` constructor.** Weak sets and weak maps, on the other hand, do not have built-in iterators.
+Managing weak references means there's no way to know exactly how many values are in these collections, which also means there's no way to iterate over them.</u>

 A> ### Destructuring and for-of Loops
 A>